Azure/dcos-engine/docs/extensions.md

 # Creating extension template-link.json

-When acs-engine generates the azuredeploy.json file, this JSON snippet will be injected.
+When dcos-engine generates the azuredeploy.json file, this JSON snippet will be injected.
 This code calls the linked template (template.json) defined above.

 Any parameters from the main azuredeploy.json file that is needed by template.json must be passed in via the parameters section.
 The parameter, "extensionParameters" is an optional parameter that is passed in directly by the user in the **extensionProfiles** section as defined in an earlier section.
 This special parameter can be used to pass in information such as an activation key or access code (as an example).
 If the extension does not need this capability, this optional parameter can be deleted.